-Doctors use many tests to diagnose cancer and find out if it has metastasized.
+Doctors use many tests to diagnose cancer and find out if it has spread to another part of the body, called metastasis.
 Some tests may also determine which treatments may be the most effective.
-For most types of cancer, a biopsy is the only way to make a definitive diagnosis.
-Imaging tests may be used to find out whether the cancer has metastasized.
-Your doctor may consider these factors when choosing a diagnostic test:
+A bladder biopsy or biopsy from another location if the cancer has spread is the only way to make a definitive diagnosis.
+Imaging tests may be used to find out whether the cancer has spread.

 Age and medical condition

 Previous test results

 Urine tests.
 The doctor tests a urine sample to find out if it contains tumor cells.
 If a patient is undergoing a cystoscopy (see below), an additional test may be performed that involves rinsing the bladder and collecting the liquid through the cystoscope or through another small tube that is inserted into the urethra.
 The sample can be tested in a variety of ways.
 The most common way is to look at the cells under a microscope, called urinary cytology.
 Urine passed out of the body during normal urination can also be examined by cytology.
 There are other urine tests using molecular analysis that can be done to help find cancer, usually at the same time as urinary cytology.

-During a TURBT, the doctor can remove the tumor and a sample of the bladder muscle near the tumor.
-A TURBT is used to diagnose bladder cancer and find out how deeply it has grown into the layers of the bladder.
-After the TURBT is done, the urologist will also evaluate the bladder to see if any masses can be felt.
+During a TURBT, the doctor removes the tumor and a sample of the bladder muscle near the tumor.
+The doctor also usually does biopsies of other parts of the bladder.
+After the TURBT is done, the urologist evaluates the bladder to see if any masses can be felt.
 This is called an exam under anesthesia or EUA.
-The sample removed during the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
+A pathologist then analyzes the sample(s) removed during the procedure.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.

 Magnetic resonance imaging (MRI) .
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
-A contrast medium may be injected into a patient’s vein to create a clearer picture.
+MRI can also be used to measure the tumor’s size.
+A special dye called a contrast medium is given before the scan to create a clearer picture.
+This dye can be injected into a patient’s vein or given as a liquid to swallow.

-After these diagnostic tests are done, your doctor will review all of the results with you.
+After diagnostic tests are done, your doctor will review all of the results with you.
 If the diagnosis is cancer, these results also help the doctor describe the cancer; this is called staging.